Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Methods

 \subsection{Electrical Transport Measurements}

-Room-temperature ($295~\mathrm{K}$) charge-transport measurements were performed using the Van der Pauw Hall-effect method on an Ecopia HMS-3000 system.
-Four indium-based ohmic contacts were placed at the corners of each HPGe specimen to ensure uniform current distribution and low contact resistance.
+Room-temperature ($295~\mathrm{K}$) electrical transport measurements were performed using the Van der Pauw Hall-effect technique on an Ecopia HMS-3000 system.
+Four indium ohmic contacts were placed at the corners of each HPGe specimen to ensure uniform current injection and minimal contact resistance.
 A representative sample mounted on the carrier board is shown in Fig.~\ref{fig:vdp_setup}.

-During each measurement, a constant excitation current ($1$–$200~\mu\mathrm{A}$) was applied while a perpendicular magnetic field up to $0.58~\mathrm{T}$ was swept.
-The transverse Hall voltage $V_H$ and the longitudinal voltage $V_x$ were recorded simultaneously, allowing for the determination of resistivity, carrier density, and Hall mobility.
-The measurement configuration is illustrated in Fig.~\ref{fig:hall_scheme}.
+During each measurement, a constant excitation current in the range $1$–$200~\mu\mathrm{A}$ was applied while a perpendicular magnetic field up to $0.58~\mathrm{T}$ was swept.
+The longitudinal voltage $V_x$ and the transverse Hall voltage $V_H$ were recorded simultaneously, enabling the determination of resistivity, carrier concentration, and Hall mobility.
+The measurement configuration is illustrated schematically in Fig.~\ref{fig:hall_scheme}.

-Ohmic behavior and the absence of self-heating were verified by checking that $V_x$ was linear in $I_x$ and that the extracted mobility and carrier concentration were independent of current within experimental uncertainty over the range ($1$–$200~\mu\mathrm{A}$).
+Ohmic behavior and the absence of self-heating were verified by confirming that $V_x$ varied linearly with $I_x$ and that the extracted transport parameters were independent of excitation current within experimental uncertainty over the full current range.
 The resistivity is given by

 where $R_s$ is the sheet resistance obtained from the Van der Pauw relation and $t$ is the measured sample thickness.
-The Hall voltage satisfies
+The Hall voltage satisfies~\cite{hall}

 where $q$ is the elementary charge and $n$ is the carrier concentration.
-The Hall mobility is obtained from
+The Hall mobility is then obtained from~\cite{mu}